Teeth Whitening: Book Professional Treatment in NJ

 Professional KöR Teeth Whitening

 Improving your smile’s appearance doesn’t have to be expensive.
 You may be surprised to see how much of a confidence booster it can be just by whitening the color of your teeth.
 Teeth whitening is safe for anyone who has healthy teeth and gums.
-Before your treatment, Dr. Nesrine Bestandji will want to make sure you don’t have any active cavities, periodontal disease, or existing dental work that might need to be updated after a whitening application.
+Before your treatment, our dentist Dr. Nesrine Bestandji will want to make sure you don’t have any active cavities, periodontal disease, or existing dental work that might need to be updated after a whitening application.

 Canal Vista Family Dental offers professional KöR Whitening solutions for our Princeton, NJ, patients!
 Our teeth whitening treatments include KöR’s at-home system or our in-office procedure.